equinix/terraform-provider-equinix/examples/fabric/v4/cloudRouterConnectivity/routing-protocol-bgp/README.md

 # ECX Fabric Cloud Router Connection BGP CRUD operations
-This example shows how to create Config BGP on FCR connection .
+This example shows how to Config BGP Routing Protocol details for an existing FCR connection.

-Note: Each time you need to create a BGP resource add-on make a copy of the base folder - examples/routing-protocol-bgp/ and CD into this folder to perform all the CRUD operations.
+Note: Each time you need to create a BGP resource add-on make a copy of the base folder - examples/fabric/v4/cloudRouterConnectivity/routing-protocol-bgp/ and CD into this folder to perform all the CRUD operations.

 ## Define values for the Fabric Cloud Router create
 At minimum, you must set below variables in `terraform.tfvars` file: